kayhannay/efalive_docker/README.md

 Replace <PATH_TO_EFALIVE_REPOSITORIES> with the name of the folder where you have cloned or will clone the efaLive projects to.
 Again, you can replace the name for the container and the tag to whatever you want.

-After you have started the command above, you will find yourself inside the docker container in the home directory of the user 'efalive'.
-The password of this user is 'efalive' by default.
+After you have started the command above, you will find yourself inside the docker container as user root.
 The path that you specified by <PATH_TO_EFALIVE_REPOSITORIES> is mapped to 'development' in the home directory of 'efalive'.

 If you want to exit the container, you can use